edge-servers/immunity-wifi-login-pages/README.md

 #### Configuring SAML Login & Logout

-To enable SAML login, the ["SAML" feature of OpenWISP Radius](https://openwisp-radius.readthedocs.io/en/latest/user/saml.html) must be enabled.
+To enable SAML login, the ["SAML" feature of Immunity Radius](https://immunity-radius.readthedocs.io/en/latest/user/saml.html) must be enabled.

 The only additional configuration needed is `saml_logout_url`, which is needed